COVID and military coup cripple Myanmar economy | DW | 26.08.2021

 The pandemic, coupled with Myanmar's military coup in February, hit the economy hard.

-So, Min began to do any odd jobs that are available to make ends meet.
-He says that since the coup, it's become even more difficult to find work due to new security measures and worsening political situation.
+Min began to do any odd jobs that were available to make ends meet.
+He says that since the coup, it's become even more difficult to find work due to new security measures and the worsening political situation.

-His regular customers have relocated due to security reasons while others are no longer in contact because of COVID.
+His regular customers have relocated for security reasons while others are no longer in contact because of COVID-19.

 "I cannot find work.
 My customers have moved to other places.
 Others do not want to hire me anymore," he told DW.